-Welcome to the sixth Bainton Fisheries Newsletter, which is designed to keep you informed about the Fishery, in terms of news during the last season, future events and issues.
+Welcome to the seventh Bainton Fisheries Newsletter, which is designed to keep you informed about the Fishery, in terms of news during the last season, future events and issues.

 There continues to be significant demand for permits on the complex.
 New members will only be accepted in place of existing members who do not renew by the deadline.
 Membership numbers will be fixed again for the coming season.
 Operating profits have been spent on fish stocking, staff, (bailiff and contract labour), swim building materials, a few tools and admin costs (e.g. Stamps/Printing etc).

-In 2004-5 two stockings were managed.
-As agreed at the 2005 members meeting supplies of Bream and/or Tench were to be sought for stocking for pleasure anglers.
-To summarise fish purchased during 2005 – 2006 :-
+In 2006 one stocking was managed.
+As agreed at the 2006 members meeting supplies of Bream and/or Tench were to be sought for stocking for pleasure anglers.
+To summarise fish purchased during 2006 – 2007 :-

-· In November 2005, 300lb of Bream in the 3-5lb range were purchased and stocked into the L Shape Pit.
+· In July 2006, 29 Bream were stocked into the L Shape Pit.
 These fish were uncaught fish having been removed from Abbey Park Boating Pool in Leicester .